CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 ###Grade Category Percentages:

-+Exams 40% of course grade (1 midterm and a final)
++ Exams 40% of course grade (1 midterm and a final)

-+Programming Projects 55% of course grade
++ Programming Projects 55% of course grade

-+Practice Problems 5% (If non exist then will become part of Programming Projects percentage)
++ Practice Problems 5% (If non exist then will become part of Programming Projects percentage)

-+Lecture & Lab Attendance can improve/lower your grade (see above)
++ Lecture & Lab Attendance can improve/lower your grade (see above)

 ###Grading Meetings